How to Use `random.choice()` in Python

 import random word = "python" letter = random.choice(word) print(letter)

-In this case, a random letter from the string "python"
+In this case, a random letter from the string "python" will be selected.

 Handling Edge Cases

-It’s important to remember that random.choice()
+It’s important to remember that random.choice() will raise an IndexError if the sequence is empty:

 import random empty_list = [] random.choice(empty_list) # Raises IndexError

-To avoid this, always check if the sequence is not empty before calling choice()
+To avoid this, always check if the sequence is not empty before calling choice():

 if my_list: item = random.choice(my_list) else: print("List is empty")